-Implementation Target Date: November 2016 Revised target date July 2017
+Implementation Target Date: November 2016 Revised target date July 2017 Revised target date mid-February 2018

 Person Responsible: Amanda Bogle-Reilly - Vetting & Disclosure Manager & Supt Simon Hurst - Head of Vetting

 Agreed.
 Management are aware that this process needs to be formally documented.
 They have brainstormed the process and know what it is but it is yet to be formally documented due to other priorities in the department.
 The Vetting Manager and Head of Vetting will work together to formally documented the process.